The Poor Traveler Itinerary Blog

 • DSWD Clearance – Only when traveling with a minor who is not your child and the parents are not joining the trip.

-• Photocopy of the Passport and Visa – Just in case you lose your documents, it would be easier for you to get a replacement if you have a copy.
+• Photocopy or digital copy of the Passport and Visa – Just in case you lose your documents, it would be easier for you to get a replacement if you have a copy.
 When you’re already in your destination and you’re going out, leave the photocopy in the hotel room if you’re bringing the original with you.

 • Travel Itinerary – Make a clear plan of what you want to do and write them down.
 In case the Immigration Officers pick you for a random check, a printed itinerary will help convince them that you will really go to your destination to tour and nothing else.